aywengo/ChessChallenge/readme.md

 - _priority_ - string representation of sequence of computation by type of chess piece.
 By default: QRBKN (optional)

 ## Next steps:
-- since the sequence of combination is radial, iterations might be calculated in parallel.
+- since the sequence of combination is radial, iterations might be calculated in parallel

 ## Tests and coverage